-[145] Water user group(s): (or "Water user sectors") There are five recognised broad water user groups, some with sub-groups, namely the-
+- [160] Water user group(s): (or "Water user sectors") There are five recognised broad water user groups, some with sub-groups, namely the-

-Agricultural water user group:
+- Agricultural water user group:

 - Irrigation according to soil and crop type;

 - Stock watering; and

 - Aquaculture.

-▶ Domestic water user group:
+- Domestic water user group:

-Drinking water, and water used for washing and cleaning, gardening, etc.
+- Drinking water, and water used for washing and cleaning, gardening, etc.

-► Industrial water user group:
+Industrial water user group:

-- ► Category 1 Strictest requirement, e.g. evaporative cooling (high rate of recycling); - ▶ Category 2 E.g. water heating; - ▶ Category 3 E.g. firefighting; and - ▶ Category 4 Water of more or less any quality, e.g. dust suppression.
+- Category 1 Strictest requirement, e.g., evaporative cooling (high rate of recycling);

+- Category 2 E.g., water heating;

+- Category 3 E.g., firefighting; and

+- Category 4 Water of more or less any quality, e.g., dust suppression.

-► Recreational water user group:
+- Recreational water user group:

-- ▶ No-contact recreation, e.g. fishing;
+- > No-contact recreation, e.g., fishing;

-- Intermediate contact recreation, e.g. boating and water skiing; and
+- Intermediate contact recreation, e.g., boating, water skiing and traditional or religious ceremonies; and

-- ▶ Full contact recreation, e.g. swimming.
+- Full contact recreation, e.g., swimming.

-Aquatic ecosystem:
+- Aquatic ecosystem:

-Although not a water user, per se, the aquatic ecosystem's instream and riparian habitat and biota water quality requirements (the Reserve, where available) are being co-considered with the water quality requirements of the other water user groups in water quality management.
+- Although not a water user, per se, the aquatic ecosystem's instream and

+riparian habitat and biota water quality requirements (the Reserve, where available) are being co-considered with the water quality requirements of the other water user groups in water quality management.

-[146] Watershed: See "Catchment".
+[161] Watershed: See "Catchment".

-[147] Zooplankton: Are the heterotrophic (otherfeeding) component of the plankton community in freshwater and marine ecosystems and consists of small protozoans (single-celled eukaryotes) and metazoans (multicellular eukaryotic organisms).
+[162] Zooplankton: Are the heterotrophic (otherfeeding) component of the plankton community in freshwater and marine ecosystems and consists of small protozoans (single-celled eukaryotes) and metazoans (multicellular eukaryotic organisms).
 Zooplankton are generally larger than phytoplankton, mostly still microscopic, but some are a few millimetres long and can be seen with the naked eye.